RankingsPublished Mar 10, 20268 min read

 Why it works in NYC

-Still one of the few two-year paths above $116,140 in NYC—reachable with an associate degree and NMTCB or ARRT certification.
-The tradeoff: nuclear medicine is a smaller specialty with fewer open positions than broader imaging roles.
-If you can land a seat in an accredited program, the ceiling remains unusually high for this education level.
+One of the few two-year paths above $116,140 in NYC, reachable with an associate degree and NMTCB or ARRT certification.
+The catch: nuclear medicine is a small specialty with limited program seats and fewer open positions than broader imaging roles.
+If you can get into an accredited program, the pay ceiling is unusually high for this education level.

 3